nlesc-sigs/nlp-sig/README.md

 The next meeting of the Natural Language Processing SIG (formerly eHumanities SIG) will take place on Thursday 12 September 2019 14:00-15:00 in room Universal Turing Machine.
 At the meeting we will discuss current affairs in the running escience humanities projects.

+We also meet at Mondays 13:00-14:30 to follow an online course on [NLP with Deep Learning](https://github.com/NLeSC/natural-language-processing-sig/blob/master/nlp-deeplearning.md)

 # Past meetings

 | Date | Session leader | People | Topic |